 Read our Princeton Review LSAT Prep Review

-They offer two different tutoring options: a 24-hour package and a 10-hour package.
-Both packages are a bit more expensive on their per-hour basis than other options, with the most affordable option being around $1,800.
+The Princeton Review offers two different tutoring options: a 24-hour package and a 10-hour package.
+Both packages are a bit more expensive on their per-hour basis than Blueprint, with the hourly rate ranging from $167-$180.

 Start studying today with some of the highest-scoring LSAT tutors with training upwards 80 hours.
+Get 15% off with code: TPN15

 - Tutors have all been trained for more than 80 hours